tenebrius1/tp/docs/DeveloperGuide.md

 {: .no_toc}

 - **Alternative 1 (current choice)**: `edit` is handled separately for tutors and students via `EditTutorDescriptor` and `EditStudentDescriptor` respectively.
-    - Pros: It allows the User to edit the details of tutors and students even if they have different fields.
+    - Pros: It allows the user to edit the details of tutors/students even if they have different fields.
     - Cons: `EditCommandParser` would be more complex since it has to handle edits for tutors and students separately due to differing requirements.
 The higher complexity may lead to a higher chance of creating bugs.
 - **Alternative 2**: `edit` is handled using `EditPersonDescriptor` for both tutors and students.
     - Pros: Simpler to implement and maintain since changes to `EditPersonDescriptor` will be propagated to both tutors and students when editing them.